SherpaCLI/sherpa/docs/commands/test.md

 ## Overview

-To be used from the root of a Sherpa project, created with "sherpa new myProject".
+To be used from the root of a Sherpa project, create d with "sherpa new myProject".

 It will:
 * Run the tests